pjakiela/ECON379/exercises/E8-TOT.md

 To make your life easier, drop all the observations for whom `any_old_biz==0`.
 This should leave you with 1,612 observations in your data set.
 Now, use your data to answer the following questions.

+1. Estimate the impact of treatment on the likelihood of taking a loan from Spandana (the variable `spandana_1`) in this restricted sample.
+What is the estimated coefficient on `treatment`?
+Be sure to cluster by `areaid`, as you did in your earlier regressions.
+2. Is the impact of treatment on taking out a Spandana loan larger or smaller for those with an existing business, relative to those who did not already have a microenterprise?